stackbuilders/railblazer/README.md

 # Compatibility

-Should run on Ruby 1.9.2 or greater.
-The tests require MiniTest, so they'll only run without configuration on Ruby 1.9.3 (which includes MiniTest in stdlib).
+Railblazer only runs on Ruby 1.9.3 or newer Ruby versions.

 # Installation